 Yanukovych started his presidency by adopting an ambitious structural reform program and on that basis he concluded a stand-by agreement with the IMF of \$15 billion for two and a half years.
 Yet, by November 2010 reform came to an end, and Ukraine received only the first two tranches of this loan of a total of \$3 billion.

 Yanukovych's economic policies have stayed off track.
-An IMF mission visited Ukraine in February 2011, and it set three key conditions that the government has not fulfilled.
+An IMF mission visited not fulfilled.
 The IMF continues to insist upon them.
 An additional demand is that some sense into the tax system.